 The project, supported by the British Council, has been developed through an invited competition for an architectural and artistic collaboration, with a brief to create a temporary intervention designed specifically for the square.
 Hull 2017 and RIBA have been working closely with Hull Minster to develop the project, which is helping launch the fourth season of Hull’s City of Culture year, entitled ‘Tell the World’.

-Pezo von Ellrichshausen and Felice Varini were chosen from a of eighteen outstanding, emerging and established architects practising in the UK and internationally.
+Pezo von Ellrichshausen and Felice Varini were chosen from a pool of eighteen outstanding, emerging and established architects practising in the UK and internationally.
 Trinity Square has benefited from Hull City Council’s £25 million public realm improvements programme.
 This latest transformation builds on the drive to bring new life to this historic part of the city.

 A Hall for Hull is sponsored by Hull-based Wedge Galvanizing Group, and is part of Look Up’, a Hull 2017 curated programme of temporary installations in public places and spaces around the city.